nahid784/NETFLIX-clone_site-HTML_CSS/README.md

 # NETFLIX-clone-websote

-This repository is a project of NETFLIX clone website.
+This repository is a project of NETFLIX clone website using only HTML & CSS.